Just For Feet: Bankruptcy and acquisition

 The elder Ruttenberg died in 2005 at 63.
-His son pleaded guilty to criminal charges and was sentenced to a 20-month prison term.
 Just for Feet's auditor, Deloitte & Touche agreed to pay $24 million, and in April 2007 five former outside directors agreed to pay $41.5 million – one of only 13 cases in the past 25 years where outside directors of public companies have made out-of-pocket payments and one of the largest ever settlements.
 (Enron Corporation's 10 directors paid only $13 million).
 In all, the trustees recovered roughly $80 million for the company's creditors.

 Today, the company's former corporate headquarters is occupied by Jack Henry & Associates.